SGL Full Form-Subsidiary General Ledger

 What is a Subsidiary General Ledger (SGL)?

 A Subsidiary General Ledger (SGL) is an electronic account maintained with the central bank to record holdings and transactions of government securities and other financial instruments.
-It acts as a depository for banks and financial institutions, allowing them to conduct secure and efficient transactions without the need for physical certificates.
+It serves as a depository for banks and financial institutions, enabling secure and efficient transactions without physical certificates.

-SGL accounts are essential for managing the purchase, sale, and transfer of government bonds and treasury bills.
-Since these securities are crucial in monetary policy implementation, the accurate maintenance of SGL accounts ensures financial stability and transparency.
+SGL accounts are critical for managing the purchase, sale, and transfer of government bonds and treasury bills, ensuring financial stability and transparency in monetary policy implementation.

 Functions and Importance of SGL Accounts